Making the right move

 Find out more about Anchor’s retirement properties.

 Care home residents have their own bedrooms, some with en-suites but share all communal areas within one building.
-Care homes offer access to 24-hour support and are most suitable for those who require continual care.
+Care homes offer access to 24-hour residential support and are most suitable for those who require continual care.
 Care homes often provide specialist nursing or dementia care.

 Find out more about Anchor’s care homes.